stanfordnlp/plot-interface/Help.md

 # Help

-This interface translates naturalized commands to actions in the [VegaLite] data visualization language.
+This interface translates naturalized commands to actions in the [Vega-Lite] data visualization language.
 To use this tool, **type a command** like `remove ticks`, `change x label to XYZ`, `move the axis label down` and press enter.
-Use **select an example** to try another example (from [VegaLite Examples]).
+Use **select an example** to try another example (from [Vega-Lite Examples]).

 If you are happy with the result, **Open** the plot and click **Use**, which then set that modification as the Current Example, and you can proceed with further modifications.